Find Trade Colleges

 About 35% of students who apply get accepted.
 Of the accepted students, 28% are men and 72% are women.

-48% of Howard students take out loans to afford college costs.
+Roughly 48% of students at Howard take out loans to pay for college.
 The typical student loan amount is $5,628 a year.
 The school reports a student loan default rate of 2.7% which is much lower than the average rate of 10.8%!

 A typical bachelor’s-degree holder from this school earns an average of $45,187 during the early-career years.